andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_01_FSL_Demo.rst

 .. note::

   This tutorial will use a sample dataset that you can download `here <https://www.andysbrainblog.com/s/TimeSeries_ExampleDatanii.gz>`__.
-The file is about 20MB large.
+The file size is about 20MB.

 Functional Connectivity Analysis with FSL